lcrojano/lcrojano_vault/2. Areas/05 🏘️ Family/🚀 05 🏘️ Family.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] Excellence is to do a common thing in an uncommon way.
+> [!quote] Don't believe what your eyes are telling you.
+All they show is limitation.
+Look with your understanding, find out what you already know, and you'll see the way to fly.
-> — Booker T. Washington
+> — Richard Bach